rwst/LitBall/doc/using.rst

 ^^^^^^^^^^^^^^^^^^^
 DOIs can be found:

- - on the journal's article page, most papers also show the DOI
+ - on the journal's article page, most pages also show the DOI

- - on the PMID page the DOI is almost always shown
+ - on the PubMed page the DOI is almost always shown

  - on the S2 page (but not on Google Scholar) the DOI is almost always shown